-A voluntary loan for eligible higher education students receiving Youth Allowance, Austudy or ABSTUDY Living Allowance.
+A voluntary loan for eligible higher education students.

 Watch our video about the Student Start-up Loan.

-To be eligible for the Student Start-up Loan for a loan period, you must:
+To get the Student Start-up Loan, you must:

-- be receiving Youth Allowance as a student, Austudy or ABSTUDY Living Allowance
+- get Youth Allowance as a student, Austudy or ABSTUDY Living Allowance

-- apply before the end of the loan period and at least 35 days before your course ends, and
+- apply during the loan period and at least 35 days before your course ends

 There are 2 loan periods each calendar year:

 - 1 January to 30 June, and